dssg/hitchhikers-guide/curriculum/2_data_exploration_and_analysis/git-and-github/github_continued.md

 Run `git log` to see your commit history.
 From here, you can use the version commit number to checkout different versions of your code.

 To explore a past version, you can simply run `git checkout [revision]` where `revision` is the commit hash (for example: 12345678901234567890123456789012345678ab).
 You are now viewing the code as it was during that version!

 Let's say a bug has crept into the code at some point, and you're trying to find where that happened.
 You can simply checkout various versions of your code, run the buggy file, and find the point at which the bug was introduced.

 Then, you'll want to look at the difference between the last version where the code was not present, and the first version where it was introduced.
-You can check out these differences by running `git diff [revision1] [revision2]`.
-So, for example, something like `git diff d8f59d0d27a50adba45a54fd50047ea94d6effcf 12f74c691786445d675f1b45ed244778eb3328dd`.
+You can check out these differences by running `git diff [revision1] [revision2]`. (e.g. `git diff d8f59d0d27a50adba45a54fd50047ea94d6effcf 12f74c691786445d675f1b45ed244778eb3328dd`)

 Something to keep in mind is that if you are **not** committing often (for example, committing every few days instead of multiple times a day), this process will be unhelpful because the differences will be so large and the commit messages will not be very meaningful/helpful.

-Make sure to commit often with informative commit messages! :)
+**Make sure to commit often with informative commit messages!** :)

 ## `.gitignore`